 Matters had now to proceed swiftly, as Anne had announced herself pregnant and Henry was determined that the child, whom he ardently convinced himself would be the longed-for son, should be born in lawful matrimony.
 Thomas Cranmer, Archbishop of Canterbury, a man of decidedly Protestant leanings, performed the marriage service.

 Henry's marriage to Catherine was declared null and void.
 Catherine's daughter, the Lady Mary, suffered deprivations and the humiliation of being publicly declared a bastard, she was denied access to her mother, although they continued to correspond in secret.
 Until her death, Catherine continued to stubbornly refer to herself as Henry's only lawful wife.
 In 1535 Henry had her transferred to Kimbolton Castle in Huntington.
 By late December 1535, it was clear that Catherine was dying, she wrote a final letter to Henry, which was affectionate but defiant in its tone:-

 My most dear lord, king and husband,

-Catherine of Aragon died at Kimbolton Castle, on 7 January, 1536, probably of cancer, three weeks after her fiftieth birthday.
+Catherine of Aragon died at Kimbolton Castle, on 7 January 1536, probably of cancer, three weeks after her fiftieth birthday.
 She was buried in Peterborough Cathedral with the ceremony due to a Princess Dowager of Wales and Arthur's widow but not as a Queen of England.
-Henry himself displayed no sorrow at her death, and gave thanks there was now no fear of war with Catherine's nephew, the Emperor Charles V.
+Henry himself displayed no sorrow at her death and gave thanks there was now no fear of war with Catherine's nephew, Emperor Charles V.